FlamingRiot/RayGUI_cs/README.md

 ## Use

 To use the library, simply copy the .dll file in your C# project.
-Set a dependence to the file using the Visual Studio GUI or insert this line in your .csproj file:
+Set a dependence to the file using the Visual Studio GUI or insert these lines in your .csproj file:

 ```
 <ItemGroup>